 Fun summer for dogs health and safety tips

 Summer is a fun time for pet dogs.
-They get to go on summer trips along with their owners, swim in the pool, play along with other canine pals at the park, and even have the opportunity to meet their love interests within their neighbourhood.
+They get to go on summer trips along with their owners, swim in the pool or pond, play along with other canine pals at the park, and even have the opportunity to meet their love interests within their neighbourhood.
 But just as summer is a fun time, this too can have its hazards for your beloved four-legged bud.
 To ensure that your pet will have the best time of his life this summer, check out these simple safety tips for keeping pet dog healthy.

 Common Problems and Corresponding Solutions